 Guided Tours of the Veneto Region

-If you want to skip the hassle of organizing your trip yourself, you could also take a multi-day guided tour of the Veneto Region.
+If you want to avoid the hassle of organizing your trip yourself, you could also take a multi-day guided tour of the Veneto Region.
 Have a look below for some possible options.

 The Perfect 10-Day Itinerary for Venice and the Veneto Region